MShepelin/TurnBasedWorkshop/README.md

 For now a short description reads: "Journey about rethinking the values of life in form of turn-based videogame.
 Combine abilities of diverse craftsmen to fight challenges in massive construction based on taming figurative beasts".
 As this game has no budget it's made by open community, so if you want to participate in development or just send some ideas and check news there is a discord channel for that: https://discord.gg/sazKY9J

+Also you can check [gameplay presentation](https://docs.google.com/presentation/d/161Je4Ib8IKuVyrYAJI6qKCj3mGKBmazKgrtVzlb5TDs/edit?usp=sharing), to see what ideas stay behind this game.

 ### Repository Structure

 **Source/Workshop** contains all needed code: